Making Tax Digital

 The changes brought in as a result of MTD for VAT do not change the statutory VAT return deadlines or payment dates.
 Businesses that have previously submitted their VAT returns monthly or annually, as opposed to quarterly, can continue to do so under MTD.

-It is also thought that the likes of trusts, executors and administrators, non-resident companies and foreign businesses of non-UK domiciled individuals will be exempt from MTD for Income Tax.
+It is thought that the likes of trusts, executors and administrators, non-resident companies and foreign businesses of non-UK domiciled individuals will be exempt from MTD for ITSA.

 Changes to Self Assessment filing